dimerapp/dimer-vue/README.md

 ## SDK
 The job of the SDK is to make REST calls to the Dimer API server.
 It hides the complexity of manually creating HTTP requests and instead provides a clean API to fetch and use data.

-At bare minimum, you need to register the `DimerApi` plugin with the `Dimer` object as shown below.
+At a bare minimum, you need to register the `DimerApi` plugin with the `Dimer` object as shown below.

 ```js
 import { Dimer, DimerApi } from 'dimer-vue'